 On the evening of December 3, 1969, O’Neal slipped a powerful sleeping drug into Hampton’s drink then left.
 Officers were dispatched to raid his apartment.
 They stormed in and opened fire, killing Mark Clark, acting as his security guard.
 Then they opened fire on Hampton’s bedroom where he laid unconscious from the drug.
 Despite the intense round of fire, Hampton and his pregnant fiancee were only wounded.
 Upon that discovery, an officer shot him twice in his head and killed him.
 The remaining seven Panthers that were present in the apartment were all arrested and indicted by a grand jury on charges of attempted murder, armed violence, and a variety of weapons charges.
 These charges were eventually dropped after a Department of Justice investigation discovered that Chicago Police fired ninety-nine shots while the Panthers only shot twice.

 A short time later, there was a break-in at a FBI field office in Pennsylvania where the COINTELPRO documents were discovered.
 The cache of documents included a floorplan of Hampton’s apartment and an outline of the deal to conceal the FBI’s role in the assassination of Hampton.
 In 1970, the survivors and relatives of Hampton sued the federal and local governments for $47.7 million stating that their civil rights were violated.
 The case was dismissed.
-After it was determined that the government withheld relevant documents and obstructed the judicial process, a new trail was held in 1979.
+After it was determined that the government withheld relevant documents and obstructed the judicial process, a new trial was held in 1979.
 In 1982, Cook County and the federal government agreed to a settlement of $1.85 million.

 Records at the National Archives relating to Fred Hampton include the FBI and Department of Justice case files investigating his death, and US District Court files relating to the subsequent civil suit.